How to Get Organized Just in Time for the New Year

 Use a Calendar

-A calendar and/or a planner is an absolutely must-have.
+A calendar and/or a planner is an absolute must-have.
 Whether you choose to go digital or use a paper calendar or dry erase board, just make sure you have a place to jot down your daily schedule.

 I personally love the Erin Condren Planner and Calendar Collection.